axibase/atsd/administration/update-manual.md

 /opt/atsd/bin/atsd-all.sh start
 ```

-It may take up to 5 minutes for the database to initialize.
+It can take up to 5 minutes for the database to initialize.

-## Login into ATSD user interface
+## Log in to ATSD web interface

 ```sh
 https://atsd_hostname:8443/